MicrosoftDocs/ai-builder/ai-builder-docs/prediction-data-prep.md

    > [!div class="mx-imgBorder"]
    > ![Login to Package Deployer screen](media/prep-dp-login.png "Login to Package Deployer screen")

-1. Enter the credentials that you use to login to the Power Apps maker portal and then select **Next**.
+1. Enter the credentials that you use to log in to the Power Apps maker portal and then select **Next**.

    > [!div class="mx-imgBorder"]
    > ![Enter your credentials screen](media/prep-credentials.png "Enter your credentials screen")